winglang/wing/docs/04-reference/wingcli.md

 ```

 The output includes both a AWS-CDK configuration file (under `target/<file name>.awscdk`) and
-JavaScript bundles that include inflight code that executes on compute platform such as AWS Lambda.
+JavaScript bundles that include inflight code that executes on compute platforms such as AWS Lambda.

 You can deploy your stack to AWS using `cdk deploy` command
 ```sh